Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Bayesian parameter estimation studies on inspiral-dominated events

-Our eccentric inspiral template families are implemented in \texttt{LALSimulation}, which is part of the \texttt{LALSuite} and written primarily in C for computational efficiency. \texttt{Bilby} is then used to interface with \texttt{LALSimulation} for parameter estimation studies.
-Detailed settings and all parameter estimation results for this literature are stored in~\cite{TaylorF2EcckRepo}.
-We ignored tidal effects for our parameter estimation runs while prior distributions are set similar to Ref.~\cite{LNB}.
-We typically let spin parameters to be zero unless stated otherwise, especially when employing templates for quasi-circular inspiral.
+Our eccentric inspiral template families are implemented in \texttt{LALSimulation}, which is part of \texttt{LALSuite} and is written primarily in C for computational efficiency. \texttt{Bilby} is then used to interface with \texttt{LALSimulation} for parameter estimation.
+Detailed settings and all parameter-estimation results for this work are archived in Ref.~\cite{TaylorF2EcckRepo}.
+We neglect tidal effects in our parameter-estimation runs and set priors similarly to Ref.~\cite{LNB}.
+Finally, we set all spin parameters to zero, unless stated otherwise.